 Helping clients abroad and in South Florida and throughout the United States

 Just as laws vary from state to state, child custody and relocation laws vary from country to country.
 Whether you are a parent seeking permission to relocate or a parent opposing relocation, The Law Offices of Lawrence S. Katz, P.A. guides you through the process each step of the way.
-Our knowledgeable international parent relocation attorney has 48 years’ experience in this field of law.
+Our knowledgeable international parent relocation attorney has many years of experience in this field of law.
 He explains your rights and how various laws apply to your situation.
 We have a broad range of experience across cultures and are familiar with different legal systems around the word.

 What if I want to relocate to another country with my child?

 If a custody order is in place restricting your relocation options and you wish to relocate to another country, you must seek permission from the court before you move.
 Part of the process includes notifying the other parent.
 The law gives the other parent a time limit within which to object to the proposed move.
 To win court approval, you must be prepared to present evidence that the relocation is in the best interests of the child and satisfy the factors that a court must consider.
 Relocating to another country without following the proper legal process can amount to international child abduction under state and federal law, contempt of court and a basis of seeking relief under the Hague Abduction Convention.